 An online review is equally important as a personal recommendation these days and when people are looking for information about your business, finding reviews can not only be a great marketing tool but it can help boost your SEO as well.
 The more online content that is written about your business, the more relevant it will appear to search engines, so don’t be shy about asking for reviews!

 4. Google Adwords

 AdWords is the name of Google’s advertising platform.
-In general most people will click on the organic results over paid results and running an adwords campaign won’t boost your online rankings.
+In general, most people will click on the organic results over paid results, and running an AdWords campaign won’t boost your online rankings.

 However, if you have room in your budget, AdWords can be a helpful option to use, particularly in the early stages of your website’s launch.
-Firstly, it can help drive traffic to your site that you might not have had if you page isn’t ranking well yet.
+Firstly, it can help drive traffic to your site that you might not have had if your page isn’t ranking well yet.
 And second, it helps build your brand because even if someone doesn’t click on an Ad, they may see it and remember you next time they search for your particular product or service.

 You can also completely control your budget with Adwords, by setting a limit to your daily spend and then adjusting as you go.

 Again, be patient.
 Climbing up the google ladder takes time.
 Follow the above steps, build your presence on social media and keep an eye on how people interact with your website, and make changes as necessary.